Antoinebr/HubSpot-OperationHub-cca-compiler/readme.md

 privateAppToken = "sdfsd-dsfsdf-wwxcwx-ffdsdfdsf-fsdffdsfs"
 ```

+Side note : you can name your private app Token the way you want, but you will have to adapt the variable name in your Custom Coded Action.

 ### Create a new project

-You have to initialize a new project by calling
+You have to initialize a new project by calling, this will create a new folder.

 ```
 npm run init <nameOfYourProject>